Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Experiments

 \subsection{Implementation Details}

 We pre-train our \pr\ motion diffusion model for text-conditioned motion generation on the large-scale Nymeria \cite{ma2024nymeria} dataset to learn the motion prior of everyday activities.
-Nymeria provides large-scale full-body motion data of participants performing diverse actions captured by Xsens mocap sensors, accompanied by atomic narrations describing the actions.
+Nymeria provides large-scale full-body motion data of participants performing diverse actions, including some priming and reaching activities, captured by Xsens mocap sensors, accompanied by atomic narrations describing the actions.
+This makes it a better pre-training dataset for \pr\ compared to the alternative HumanML3D~\cite{Guo_2022_CVPR}.
 The narrations are used as text guidance.
 For pre-training, an initial learning rate of $1e-4$ is used, for a maximum of 600K steps.
 We use a motion length of $N=150$ and classifier-free guidance with a probability of 0.2.
 The pre-training takes $\sim36$ hours on one H200 GPU.

-Initialised with the pre-trained weights, we fine-tune our Prime and Reach model on the curated \pr\ sequences from each dataset separately.
-This is because various datasets capture different types of activities.
-For fine-tuning, we use a learning rate of $5e-5$ for 250K steps, taking around 15-20 hours on HD-EPIC and HOT3D.
-For MoGaze, ADT and GIMO, we use a learning rate of $1e-5$ for $\sim 300K$, $\sim 150K$, and $\sim 170K$ steps respectively.
-We use $T=50$ diffusion steps in pre-training, finetuning, and inference, following~\cite{tevet2023mdm}.
+Initialised with the pre-trained weights, we fine-tune our \pr\ model on the training split of our curated \pr\ dataset, training a single model on 16.7K \pr\ sequences.
+For fine-tuning, we use a learning rate of $5e-5$ for 250K steps, which takes approximately 15-20 hours.
+We use $T=50$ diffusion steps in pre-training, fine-tuning, and inference, following~\cite{tevet2023mdm}.
+During inference, we optimise the latent noise over $M=400$ iterations with an initial learning rate of 0.05 during $\mathcal{L}_{\text{opt}}.$ Following \cite{duran2026fusionfullbodyunifiedmotion}, we use $\alpha=0.5$.